The Little Book of Thunks (Part 1) :

 I do have one question of my own - why 'thunk'?
+It's not to my ear, a particularly nice sounding word.
 What's wrong with the phrase 'simple philosophical question'?
 Perhaps that is not catchy enough for our modern 21st century society.
 But whatever one makes of the word, the 'thunk' or 'simple philosophical question' is a great educational and developmental tool for all the many reasons which will be explained on this page.
 But first, a little bit about the book itself, and its author.

 The Basics of the Book

 'The Little Book of Thunks' was written by Ian Gilbert, and first published by Crown House Publishing in Carmarthen in Wales and in Bethel, Connecticut, USA in the year 2007.
 The book is 96 pages long and includes 260 examples of thunks.